Festival Traditions

 Admission: Free

-Interested in attending a Piccolo Spoleto event at CCPL?
+Interested in attending a Piccolo Spoleto event at CCPL

-- Tickets are required for entrance to these events and will be available at the Main Library Children’s Desk in person only starting on May 20.
+- Tickets are required for entrance to these events and will be available at the Main Library Children’s Desk in person only starting on May 19.

-- No phone reservations.
+- No phone reservations except for school groups.

 - Tickets are limited and will be available while supplies last.